radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 ### Updating objects

 To make a change to an object we load the existing messages for an object.
-The application developer provide us with the binary representation of the change to that object.
+The application developer provides us with the binary representation of the change to that object.
 We apply the change and ensure that the new object state still matches the object schema.
 At this point the state of the object may depend on many contributions from the tracking graph - not just the ones in our own view